Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 On the other hand, you shouldn’t completely skimp on sound.
 They should still play your favorite songs just the way you like them.

-Other features you might want to consider are:
+Features you might want to consider

 Noise cancellation

-- Active noise cancellation is perfect for noisy places where you want some peace, like working near a construction site, in a loud office, or during commuting.
+• Active noise cancellation is perfect for noisy places where you want some peace, like working near a construction site, in a loud office, or during commuting.

-- Also, ANC can protect your hearing since you don’t have to raise the volume to overtake the ambient noise.
+• Also, ANC can protect your hearing since you don’t have to raise the volume to overtake the ambient noise.

-Some headphones are specially tuned to work best with ANC enabled.
+Some headphones are tuned to work best with ANC enabled.
 So, if you plan to use it non-stop, make sure to buy the ones with a dedicated tuning.

-Volume limits
+Volume limiters

 And the best thing…

 They have volume limits built-in.
 Meaning the volume shouldn’t go past certain sound levels.
-The most common limitation is 85dB.
+The most common limitation is 85 dB.

 That way, your kids aren’t able to blast their music too loud, which protects their hearing in the long run.

-If you don’t find headphones with a volume limit, try to follow the 60/60 rule: 60 minutes of listening at 60% volume, then take a little break.
+If you don’t find headphones with a volume limit, try to follow the 60/60 rule:

 Virtual surround sound

-Be aware that you don’t have to buy dedicated surround sound headphones to get the spatial audio performance.
+Be aware that you don’t have to buy dedicated surround sound headphones to get spatial audio performance.
 If you own a Windows PC or Xbox, enabling Windows Sonic for Headphones does a similar thing.

 Connection

-- USB connection is mainly reserved for gaming headsets since they allow you to pair with PC apps, enable surround sound features, and provide power for RGB effects.
+• USB connection is mainly reserved for gaming headsets since they allow you to pair with PC apps, enable surround sound features, and provide power for RGB effects.

-- In contrast, the 3.5mm jack is far more popular due to its wide compatibility.
+• In contrast, the 3.5mm jack is far more popular due to its wide compatibility.

-- Bluetooth connection is the most widespread technology for headphones.
+• Bluetooth connection is the most widespread technology for headphones.
 It allows for complete freedom of movement and features like multipoint.
 Many Bluetooth headphones are also packed with extra goodies like ANC and ambient sound mode to amplify the background noise.
 And if your battery dies, most of them offer wired connectivity.

 Durability